ltj/itu-bads/quickinsertion/QuickInsertionSort-README.txt

    remove the lines are write "Couldn't see a difference".

    N = 100:
-   No cutoff: ...
+   No cutoff:
-   mean running time: ...
+   mean running time: 5.0E-5 s
-   standard deviation: ...
+   standard deviation: 2.18E-4

-   With cutoff = ...
+   With cutoff = 12
-   mean running time: ...
+   mean running time: 1.0E-5 s
-   standard deviation: ...
+   standard deviation: 9.95E-5
    improvement in percent: ...

    N = 1000: